STEM Education at Hill Aerospace Museum

 Hill Aerospace Museum Education Program

 The Hill Aerospace Museum offers a robust education program that aims at teaching STEM Education concepts and principles to children K- 12.
 The program focuses on co-curricular subjects and activities relating directly to the State of Utah’s Science curriculum.
-Our education staff teaches students the basics of flight, astronomy, weather, motion, gravity, forces of nature, and many other.
+Our education staff teaches students the basics of flight, astronomy, weather, motion, gravity, forces of nature, and many others.

 Lt.
 Gen. Marc.
 C. Reynolds Aerospace Center for Education

 The Hill Aerospace Museum and the Aerospace Heritage Foundation of Utah are committed to the legacy of those who have served our country.
 For that purpose, we have created education programs and activities that reach thousands of students.
-The museum’s Aerospace Center for Education (ACE) brings over 60,000 students to the museum each year.
+The museum’s Reynolds Aerospace Center for Education (ACE) brings over 60,000 students to the museum each year.
 Partnerships with school districts, colleges and universities, are critical piece of the education puzzle.

 The mission of the Aerospace Center for Education is to strengthen America’s youth by promoting interest in aerospace science, thereby enabling the United States Air Force and our Nation to continue leading the world in aerospace technology and national defense.
 STEM, Science, Technology, Engineering and Math is at the forefront of our curriculum.
 The Museum STEM Education experience will enhance and inspire these students to possibly pursue an aerospace-related field as a career.

-Mark Standing — Education Specialist
+Mark Standing — Education Director